RIKEN-SysSoft/PiP/README.md

 2. Build PiP
 3. Build PiP-gdb (optional)

-Note that if PiP-gdb will not work at all without PiP-glibc.
-Further, PiP can only create up to around ten PiP tasks without installing PiP-glibc.
+By using PiP-glibc, users can create up to 300 PiP tasks which can be dbugged by using PiP-gdb.
+In other words, without installing PiP-glibc, users can create up to around 10 PiP tasks (the number depends on the program) and cannot debug by using PiP-gdb.
+Above Docker image and Spack include PiP-glibc and PiP-gdb.

 * [PiP-glibc](https://github.com/RIKEN-SysSoft/PiP-glibc) - patched GNU libc for PiP
 * [PiP](https://github.com/RIKEN-SysSoft/PiP) - Process in Process (this package)